Blog

 Keeping groupings fluid allows pupils to collaborate with different peers and develop independence.

-Implementing readers theatre in the classroom
+Implementing Readers Theatre in the classroom

-Readers theatre is a flexible strategy that can be embedded in various ways across the curriculum:
+Readers Theatre is a flexible strategy that can be embedded in various ways across the curriculum:

 - Regular reading fluency sessions – a dedicated weekly or fortnightly lesson to develop expressive reading and fluency.